Kunlong1994/lab3/Uploading-code-to-the-Arduino-via-Raspberry-Pi-SSH.md

 git clone https://github.com/adafruit/Adafruit-GFX-Library
 git clone https://github.com/adafruit/Adafruit-PCD8544-Nokia-5110-LCD-library
 ```
 2. After downloading we need to rename the folder.
-We need to remove the "-Library" part at the end.
+We need to remove the "-Library" and "-Nokia-5110-LCD-library"  part respectively.
 We do this by `moving` the folder to its new name like so:

 ```shell
 mv Adafruit-GFX-Library Adafruit-GFX
 mv Adafruit-PCD8544-Nokia-5110-LCD-library Adafruit-PCD8544
 ```

-Lets repeat this quickly for the other library
+Typically you can find the desired folder name in the installation instructions that come with the packages.

+You folder structure should look for this example something like the following (`tree -L 3`):
 ```shell
 pi@ixe[XX]:~/sketchbook $ tree -L 3
 .